Tandy 2000: History

 Shortly after IBM's introduction of its 286-based PC/AT, one reviewer remarked, "The bottom line is that the Tandy 2000 is still one of the hottest single-user machines on the market, and a full year after its introduction, its superiority remains unchallenged."

 Applications software compatible with the MS-DOS operating system would run properly on the Tandy 2000.
 This means that the software had to access the computer's hardware (particularly the video display) strictly through calls to the operating system's BIOS.
-However, programs written to run under the similar PC DOS operating system on an actual IBM PC computer often bypassed calls to the operating system because the IBM BIOS was poorly designed and implemented.
+However, programs written to run under the similar PC DOS operating system on an actual IBM PC computer often bypassed calls to the operating system.
 To function with adequate speed of execution, and to perform operations not provided for by the IBM BIOS, applications programmers often coded their programs to directly address the hardware of the IBM PC.
-Therefore any computer such as the Tandy 2000 that had hardware that differed in its details from an IBM PC would not execute programs the same way, which most often manifested incorrect results by those programs.

-Tandy engineers tested one hundred of the most popular PC programs and half were found to be incompatible with the 2000's hardware.
+Therefore, any computer such as the Tandy 2000 that had hardware that differed in its details from an IBM PC would not execute programs the same way.
+Tandy engineers tested one hundred of the most popular PC programs and half were found to be incompatible with the 2000 hardware.

 Tandy's marketing department failed to appreciate that similar non-compatible computers from DEC, TI and Eagle were not successful.
-Its strategy of offering a high-performance PC was the origin of the Tandy 2000's technical specifications.
-Some of the rival computers improved the PC hardware and matched the Tandy 2000 in one or two dimensions, but none offered across-the-board enhancement.
-Except as noted, they ran MS-DOS but were incompatible with the IBM PC at the hardware level.
-The copycat computers competed primarily on lower pricing and, like Tandy, exploiting their installed customer bases.

 Tandy described the 2000 as having a "'next generation' true 16-bit CPU", and with "More speed.
 More disk storage.
 More expansion" than the IBM PC or "other MS-DOS computers".
 While admitting in 1984 that many MS-DOS programs did not support the computer, the company stated that "the most popular, sophisticated software on the market" was available, either immediately or "over the next six months".